midoshouse/ootr-multiworld/assets/doc/server-client-protocol.md

 ## `0x11` PlayerFileHash

 Sent to a client in a room to inform it about the file hash loaded by a client.
 This may be used to provide additional information to the user in the event that a WrongFileHash message is received.
 This message is sent to all clients in the room, including the client that reported its file hash.
-Consists of the client's world number as a 1-byte number which will never be zero, followed by the client's new [file hash](#file-hash).
+Consists of the client's world number as a 1-byte number which will never be zero, followed by the client's new [optional](#optional) [file hash](#file-hash), where no file hash represents a seed rolled on a randomizer version from before co-op context version 4.

 ## `0x12` AutoDeleteDelta